StudioYG/torchdiagram/README.md

 # torchdiagram
-Motivated by 'torchsummary' tool, a statistical tool called 'torchdiagram' is built to tally the module distribution for a model and visualize it intuitively in the pie style!
+Pytorch has a compact 'torchsummary' tool for model visualization but merely providing the structural summary info for the model.
+Motivated by 'torchsummary' tool and the statistical demand of model, a statistical tool called 'torchdiagram' is born to tally the module distribution for the model and visualize it intuitively in the pie style!

+## Usage